So as I was leaving school today (albeit with a splitting headache)

 Two of my colleagues got into a discussion about rap music and introduced some interesting opinions to me.

 I come from the place or an opinion that words are extremely powerful, and when used incorrectly can cause irrevocable damage.
 I feel especially strong about hurtful or hate-filled words, the "n" word, b-ches, "hos," words that have bee intentionally used to degrade a person.
 I don't tolerate these words in my classroom and I don't really think they should be used in any way shape or form.
 Even if they are being used to "re-claim" a word for a groups own use.
 I think that people may hear the word and not understand its message and allow its hateful message to propagate.
-I am extremely strict in the classroom with these words, and I have difficulty getting my message across to my students. ( as I seem to be struggling here).
-I think that a hateful word is a hateful word, no matter who uses it.
+I am extremely strict in the classroom with these words, and I have difficulty getting my message across to my students. ( as I seem to

 Now this has become a hotly contested topic after don Imus was asked to leave the radio station he worked for-- and even more contested as Oprah brought the spotlight to rap music.